Updated March 2019

 If you’d like to try cooking for your dog, the best way to ensure that the diet is meeting all of your dogs nutritional needs is to get your recipe from a qualified nutritionist.
 A home-prepared diet should not be undertaken lightly and should be done by someone who will work with your dog and balance the diet to NRC recommended allowances.

-Did you find this blog interesting?
 Please feel free to share by using the super easy share buttons below.